Balancing Multimodal Training Through Game-Theoretic Regularization: Supplementary Material

 \textbf{UCF101 \cite{soomro2012ucf101}:} features real-life action videos from YouTube in 101 action categories, expanding on UCF50.
 We select samples that include both video and audio modalities, narrowing our focus to 51 action categories.
 Data preparation mirrors that of the AVE dataset.
 For model evaluation, we utilize the 3-fold split offered \cite{soomro2012ucf101}, reporting the std across these folds.

-\textbf{Something-Something (V2)\cite{goyal2017something}:} presents 220,847 video clips where individuals execute 174 distinct, object-agnostic hand actions, spanning a wide range of simple hand movements without reliance on specific objects.
+\textbf{Something-Something (V2) \citep{goyal2017something}:} presents 220,847 video clips where individuals execute 174 distinct, object-agnostic hand actions, spanning a wide range of simple hand movements without reliance on specific objects.
 This extensive collection markedly exceeds the data volume of prior datasets.
-In alignment with Radevski et al. \cite{radevski2023multimodal}, we integrate Optical Flow (OF) as the additional modality for capturing dynamic motions.
+In alignment with \citet{radevski2023multimodal}, we integrate Optical Flow (OF) as the additional modality for capturing dynamic motions.
 We sample videos at 1 fps, retaining 16 frames per sample.
-Our data preparation adheres to the pipeline outlined in Radevski et al. \cite{radevski2023multimodal}.
-Results are reported based on a single run.
+Our data preparation adheres to the pipeline outlined in \citet{radevski2023multimodal}.
+Results are reported based on three random seeds on the same validation set.

-\textbf{CMU-MOSI\cite{zadeh2016mosi} and -MOSEI\cite{zadeh2018multimodal}:} datasets serve as benchmarks for multimodal sentiment and emotion analysis.
+\textbf{CMU-MOSI \citep{zadeh2016mosi} and -MOSEI \cite{zadeh2018multimodal}:} datasets serve as benchmarks for multimodal sentiment and emotion analysis.
 MOSI comprises 2,199 video clips with video, audio and text modalities.
 MOSEI expands on this with around 10x more YouTube movie review clips from 1000 different speakers.
 Both datasets are annotated with sentiment scores (-3 to 3) and following previous works \cite{tsai2019multimodal} we employ metrics such as 7-class accuracy, binary accuracy, F1 score, mean absolute error, and correlation with human annotations for model evaluation.
 We use for both datasets the aligned versions following \cite{liang2021multibench}.
+The reported std is derived from three random seeds on the same test set.